Largest artificial non-nuclear explosions: Braamfontein explosion

 On 19 February 1896, an explosives train at Braamfontein station in Johannesburg, loaded with between 56 and 60 tons of blasting gelatine for the gold mines of the Witwatersrand and having been standing for three and a half days in searing heat, was struck by a shunting train.
 The load exploded, leaving a crater in the Braamfontein rail yard 60 m long, 50 m wide and 8 m deep.
 The explosion was heard up to 200 km away.
 75 people were killed, and more than 200 injured.
 Surrounding suburbs were destroyed, and roughly 3,000 people lost their homes.
 Almost every window in Johannesburg was broken.

 USS Maine

-On 15 February 1898, more than 5 tons of gunpowder exploded in the USS Maine in the Havana Harbour, Cuba, killing 266 on board.
+On 15 February 1898, more than 5 tons of gunpowder exploded in USS Maine in the Havana Harbour, Cuba, killing 266 on board.
 Spanish investigations found that it was likely started by spontaneous combustion of the adjacent coal bunker or accidental ignition of volatile gases.
 The 1898 US Navy investigation blamed an assumed mine, which caused public outrage in the United States and sympathy for the Spanish–American War.